sibprojects/php-patterns/README.md

 An Observer is a behavioral pattern that allows objects to notify other objects of changes in their state.

 At the same time, Observers can freely subscribe and unsubscribe from these notifications.

+## Strategy

+A Strategy is a behavioral pattern that brings a set of algorithms into its own classes and makes them interchangeable.

+Other objects contain a reference to the Strategy object and delegate work to it.
+The program can replace this object with another if a different way of solving the problem is required.

+Applicability: The Strategy is often used in PHP code, especially where you need to replace the algorithm at runtime.
+But the pattern has a fairly strong competitor in the face of anonymous functions, which PHP has been supporting for quite some time.

+Signs of pattern application: A class delegates execution to a nested object of an abstract type or interface.